Part 1: Why Your Partner Shuts Down; The Freeze Response

 Paralysis.
 They want to reach toward you.
 Some part of them knows you need them.
 But their body feels frozen, like they’re moving through concrete or trapped underwater and can’t reach the surface.
 This isn’t laziness or indifference; it’s a genuine nervous system response that makes movement feel impossible.

 Numbness.
-Sometimes the shutdown comes with complete emotional flatness.
-They don't feel sad or angry—they don't feel much of anything.
-It's like living behind soundproof glass, watching their life happen without being able to fully inhabit it.
-They know intellectually that this moment matters, but they can't access the feeling of it.
+Sometimes the shutdown comes with complete emotional flatness, not sadness or anger, but close to nothing.
+Like living behind soundproof glass, watching their life happen without being able to fully inhabit it.

 Most emotional withdrawal comes from genuine overwhelm and self-protection, not malice.
-But it's important to recognise when this pattern crosses a line into something more harmful.
+But it’s important to recognise when this pattern crosses a line.

 Silent Treatment as Abuse